-First, to download XAMPP for your operating system.
+First, download XAMPP for your operating system.
 After getting in there, download the pack depending on your operating system.

 The software is completely free and it is very easy to install Apache distribution, Perl, and PHP.
-The entire package is incredibly smooth to setup and use.
+The entire package is incredibly smooth to set up and use.

 After downloading, click on the run option.
 A setup wizard will be appeared to proceed with the installation process.
-From there, click on the next button.
+From there, click on the Next button.